olebole/irafdoc/doc/immatch.imcombine.rst

   </p>
   <p>
   The input image offsets are set using the <i>offset</i> parameter.
 There are four ways to specify the offsets.
-If the word <tt>"none"</tt> or the empty string <tt>""</tt> are used then all offsets will be zero and all pixels with the same coordinates will be combined.
+If the word <span style="font-family: monospace;">"none"</span> or the empty string <span style="font-family: monospace;">""</span> are used then all offsets will be zero and all pixels with the same coordinates will be combined.
 The output image size will be equal to the biggest dimensions of the input images.
   </p>
   <p>
-  If <tt>"wcs"</tt> offsets are specified then the world coordinate systems (wcs) in the image headers are used to derived the offsets.
+  If <span style="font-family: monospace;">"wcs"</span> offsets are specified then the world coordinate systems (wcs) in the image headers are used to derived the offsets.
 The world coordinate at the center of the first input image is evaluated.
 Then integer pixel offsets are determined for each image to bring the same world coordinate